-- 1. Mistake: A human action that produces a fault - Fault: An incorrect step, process, or data definition in a computer program.
-A.k.a defect - 3.
-Error: A difference between some computed value and the correct value; Captured by tests. - 4.
-Failure: The software or whole system failing to deliver some service it is expected to deliver
+- 1. Mistake: Human behaviour that produces fault(s) - 2.
+Fault: An incorrect step, process, or data definition in a computer program.
+A.k.a defect or, informally, a bug - 3.
+Error: A discrepancy between some computed value and the correct value; Captured by tests. - 4.
+Failure: The termination of an intended behavior due to a fault manifestation.